-These hazy spots are notoriously difficult to remove.
-It is quite astonishing how there are tons of cleaning products that are specifically made for this job yet none of them seem to actually work.
+Remove water stains from glass, These hazy spots are notoriously difficult to remove.
+It is quite astonishing how there are tons of cleaning products that specifically made for this job yet none of them seem to actually work.

 But don’t lose hope because effective lime scale cleaning methods do exist.

 Abrasives: Use the plain old elbow grease along with some help from non-liquid cleaners like baking soda and SOS pads to remove small-scale hard water deposits.